Gilleece/WhatWillWeWatch/README.md

 ![](assets/readme/responsiveness.png)

 WhatWillWeWatch.com is my milestone 2 project.
-It is a site built upon "The Movie DataBase" api, using a variety of endpoints to bring users a simple front end that allows them to get movie recommendations based on their preferences, along with inputting their country to see on which services the movies are available for streaming or renting.
+It is a site built upon the "The Movie DataBase" api, using a variety of endpoints to bring users a simple easy to use frontend that allows them to get movie recommendations based on their preferences, along with inputting their country to see on which services the movies are available for streaming or renting.
 The site is fully responsive and laid out in a minimal manner to present users with meaningful movie choices, and enough data to make those choices without being overwhelming or cluttered.
 The bulk of the site is dynamically generated through JS along with utilizing local storage to make for a more seamless and enjoyable user experience.

 # Table of contents
 1. [UX](#UX)